Driving without a license: What are the risks?

 - Drinking while underage.

 Taking a hard stance against driving under the influence, every state in the country has agreed to strict penalties for anyone found driving with a blood alcohol content of .08 or more, according to the National Highway Traffic Safety Administration.
 For example, the California DMV states that first-time offenders who fail breath or chemical tests in California can have their licenses suspended for four months.
 A second offense may result in a one-year suspension.
-Similarly, Michigan drivers face a six-month suspension for a first conviction under their anti-drunk and drugged driving laws, according to the Michigan Secretary of State.
+Similarly, Michigan drivers face up to a year suspension for a first conviction under their anti-drunk and drugged driving laws, according to the Michigan State Police.
 A second offense requires jail time and/or community service, while a third offense will be treated as a felony.

 For information on your state's laws, check with your secretary of state or department of motor vehicles.
 The Governors Highway Safety Association also provides a full list of rules by state.